Skip to main content

 Most SQL operations are defined for nullable types.
 Our compiler follows the SQL standard in this respect.
 Most operations (e.g., +), when applied a NULL operand will produce a NULL value.

-User-defined structures
+User-defined types

-Users can declare new structure types.
+Users can declare new types.
 Such types can be used for columns, record fields, user-defined function parameters or results.

+The syntax for defining new structures resembles the syntax for defining tables.
 For example, we can declare types address_typ and employee_typ:

 CREATE TYPE address_typ AS (